SidharthMehta/Branch-Predicton-Simulator/README.md

 3. number of predictions from Branch Predictor (number of BTB hits)
 4. number of mispredictions from Branch Predictor (predicted taken when not-taken, or predicted not-taken when taken)
 5. number of banches miss in BTB and taken (number of mispredictions due to BTB miss)
-6. total number of mispredictions (item d + item e)
+6. total number of mispredictions (item 4 + item 5)
-7. branch misprediction rate (item f / item b)
+7. branch misprediction rate (item 6 / item 2)

 ## Running the simulator